You’ve heard about long-form content, right?

 Ask questions like:

-• How did they set it up?
+- How did they set it up?

 Glen from ViperChill sets posts up better than anyone else.
 Remember when he did that post “outing” Google’s bad policies and followed it up with an SEO product?
-Amazing.
+Amazing. - What is the flow like?

 If you write a long article it needs to be on a design and in a format that is easy to follow.
 Each section needs to lead on from the previous one and include text, graphics, sources and videos.
-Demian Farnworth knows how to do this perfectly.
+Demian Farnworth knows how to do this perfectly. - Does it tell a story?

 You can’t just whack up a bunch of facts and hope people read it all the way through.
 Even journalists talk about how they felt talking to this professional about that topic, and so on.
 Make it personal.
-John Morrow is bloody brilliant at this.
+John Morrow is bloody brilliant at this. - How did they pre-sell it?

 Get on the mailing list of some of these bloggers and see how they “pre sell” their articles to their subscribers.
 Sometimes I’m blown away at how much attention an average article will get on the back of a brilliant mail out.
-I’m not naming anyone for this point. ๐Ÿ™‚
+I’m not naming anyone for this point. ๐

 Again, not all of this stuff will work on your blog but it might give you a very good starting point to make some new tests.